Top 10 American University & College Logos

 Penn State University Logo

 Pennsylvania State University, founded in 1855, is considered a worthy competitor to Ivy League universities.
 Here, students gain valuable knowledge and graduate as real specialists.
-The university has repeatedly made it to the top of the best universities in America and the world, and requires a high passing score.
+The university has repeatedly ranked among the best in America and around the world, and requires a high passing score.

 The logo is completely blue, containing the name and a lion on a shield.
 The abbreviation Penn State is used even in official documents because of its excessive recognizability.
 A few years ago, the image of the lion changed, leaving only the head.
 Some students were thrilled with the new design; others sighed and drew parallels with strange associations.